warrenjl/SpGPCW/README.md

 This package implements a hierarchical Bayesian logistic regression analysis to estimate spatially varying critical windows of susceptibility corresponding to exposure from a single time-varying covariate.
 The method relies on a spatiotemporally structured Gaussian process and is fit using Markov chain Monte Carlo sampling techniques.
 Please see the "SpGPCW_Example" folder for more specific information regarding package use details.

+# Reference
+Warren JL, Luben TJ, and Chang HH (2020).
+A spatially-varying distributed lag model with application to air pollution and term low birth weight study.
+Journal of the Royal Statistical Society: Series C, 69(3):681-696.